 In today’s social economy, it’s actually very difficult to lie online, but people and brands alike still try it.
 Between the fake news epidemic and clickbait articles, it’s hard to know if what you’re seeing online is true or not and no one wants to buy from a brand who lies to them.

 If you’re trying to connect with users on Facebook, be direct with them.
 Tell them exactly what materials your product is made from, give a behind-the-scenes look at your company and humanize your brand, and if your deliveries are delayed, let people know!
 There are plenty of ways to relate to your followers, just don’t be fake about it (cough, Kylie and her “first” experience with cereal with milk, cough).

 Own your mistakes.

-Posts with factual or grammatical inaccuracies shouldn’t be deleted, instead respond to your original post amending the error.
-Depending on your brand personality, you can turn the mistake in a joke, like McDonalds did last year on Black Friday.
+Posts with factual or grammatical inaccuracies shouldn’t be deleted, instead, respond to your original post amending the error.
+Depending on your brand personality, you can turn the mistake into a joke, like McDonald’s did last year on Black Friday.

 Engage on their level.

 The last, and sometimes most difficult, way to be authentic is to participate in two-way conversations with users online.
 Of course, you should be responding to inquiries from followers, but that’s becoming more of an expectation than an option for brands.
 For additional tips on responding to customer feedback on social media, check out this blog post!

 Take the two-way communication a step further by going after the audiences you want to reach and initiating engagement.
 Follow trending hashtags that are applicable to your brand, share content that applies to your industry, collaborate with other like-minded brands, and find ways to insert yourself into the conversation.
 Strike up meaningful conversations with users and leave the calls to action at home.
 I’ll be honest, this takes time and effort, but it’s more than worth it once engagements start pouring in.

 Think your brand could benefit from assistance with social media management?
 Get in touch and learn more about our services.